 The default queue is preconfigured with a throughput rate of 5 task invocations per second.
 If you want to change the preconfigured settings, simply define a queue named

 queue.yaml.
 Code may always insert new tasks into the default queue, but if you wish to disable execution of these tasks, you may do so by clicking the Pause Queue button in the Developers Console Task queues page .

 While the default queue makes it easy to enqueue tasks with no configuration, you can also create custom queues by defining them in

 queue.yaml.
 Custom queues allow you to more effectively handle task processing by grouping similar types of tasks.
 You can control the processing rate—and a number of other settings—based specifically on the type of task in each queue.

 All versions of an application share the same named task queues.
 A queue name can contain uppercase and lowercase letters, numbers, and hyphens.
 The maximum length for a queue name is 100 characters.

 queue.yaml, please see Task Queue Configuration.

-You can manage task queues for an application using the Task Queue tab of the Administration Console.
+You can manage task queues for an application using the Developers Console Task queues page.
 The Task Queue tab lists all of the queues in the application.
 Clicking on a queue name brings up the Task Queue Details page where you can see all of the tasks scheduled to run in a queue and you can manually delete individual tasks or purge every task from a queue.
 This is useful if a task in a push queue cannot be completed successfully and is stuck waiting to be retried.
 You can also pause and resume a queue on this page.